scraperwiki/dumptruck/readme.md

     h.indices['machines']=[['modelNumber','serialNumber']]

-If you specify a column that contains non=distinct values, you will receive an error.
+If you specify a column that already contains non-distinct values, you will receive an error.
-You can override this by running the underlying setter method with `force=True` to arbitrarily delete all but one of them.

-    h.setindices('models',['modelNumber'],force=True)

 Reference
 -----------------